 Parents are kept well informed of school activities through an extensive monthly newsletter which is emailed to parents and offered to parents in paper format.
 The school also provides immediate feedback to parents on student absence via a text messaging service.

-This year, the school has introduced a facebook site and this is proving very popular with parents and members of our school community.
-Additionally, our school is part of the QParenrs network where parents and carers are able to communicate and obtain information directly from the aschool.
+The school Facebook site is very popular with parents and members of our school community.
+Additionally, our school is part of the QParents network where parents and carers are able to communicate and obtain information directly from the school.